webpack/webpack.js.org/src/content/api/plugins.md

 There are two types of plugin interfaces.

-* Timing based
+__Timing Based:__

-  * sync (default): As seen above.
+- sync (default): As seen above.
 Use return.
-  * async: Last parameter is a callback.
+- async: Last parameter is a callback.
 Signature: function(err, result)
-  * parallel: The handlers are invoked parallel (async).
+- parallel: The handlers are invoked parallel (async).

-* Return value
+__Return Value:__

-  * not bailing (default): No return value.
+- not bailing (default): No return value.
-  * bailing: The handlers are invoked in order until one handler returns something.
+- bailing: The handlers are invoked in order until one handler returns something.
-  * parallel bailing: The handlers are invoked in parallel (async).
+- parallel bailing: The handlers are invoked in parallel (async).
 The first returned value (by order) is significant.
-  * waterfall: Each handler gets the result value of the last handler as an argument.
+- waterfall: Each handler gets the result value of the last handler as an argument.

 ## Tapable & Tapable instances